Abu Dhabi City Municipality

 Abu Dhabi City Municipality (ADM) (بلدية مدينة أبوظبي) is the municipal body that has jurisdiction over city services and the upkeep of facilities in Abu Dhabi, United Arab Emirates.
-Established in 1962 as the Department of Abu Dhabi Municipality and Town Planning, it later became an organ of the newly-created Department of Municipalities and Agriculture (now renamed to Department of Municipalities and Transport) in 2005 alongside the Al Ain City Municipality and the Western Region Municipality (now Al Dhafrah Region Municipality).
+Established in 1962 as the Department of Abu Dhabi Municipality and Town Planning, it later became an organ of the newly created Department of Municipalities and Agriculture (now renamed to Department of Municipalities and Transport) in 2005 alongside the Al Ain City Municipality and the Western Region Municipality (now Al Dhafrah Region Municipality).

 History

 Abu Dhabi City Municipality was established in 1962 during the reign of Sheikh Shakhbut al-Nahyan as the Department of Abu Dhabi Municipality and Town Planning, nine years prior to the unification of the United Arab Emirates in 1971.
-It's establishment was followed by the Emirate's first oil exports in the 1962.
+Its establishment was followed by the Emirate's first oil exports in 1962.
 In 1969, a royal decree was issued to appoint the first municipal board for the city of Abu Dhabi, with the task of providing comprehensive services to the public and ensure proper planning of the developing city, with regularized road networks, maintenance services, sewerage and lighting works.

 In 2005, it was merged with the Department of Municipalities and Agriculture.
-In 2007, the-then President of the United Arab Emirates Sheikh Khalifa bin Zayed Al Nahyan issued directives for establishment of the Department of Municipal Affairs which would be responsible for overseeing the Abu Dhabi City Municipality, Al Ain City Municipality and the Western Region Municipality (now Al Dhafrah Region Municipality).
+In 2007, the-then President of the United Arab Emirates Sheikh Khalifa bin Zayed Al Nahyan issued directives for the establishment of the Department of Municipal Affairs which would be responsible for overseeing the Abu Dhabi City Municipality, Al Ain City Municipality and the Western Region Municipality (now Al Dhafrah Region Municipality).